niccokunzmann/open-web-calendar/README.md

 ### Updating Dependencies

+We use `pip-compile` to guarantee a tested deployment by fixing all the dependencies to a specific version.

 You can update the packages to the latest version:

 ```
 rm requirements.txt test-requirements.txt
 pip install --upgrade pip-tools -r requirements.in -r test-requirements.in